-Once you successfully complete the CNA HESI A2 exam you are eligible to register and pay for the CNA class.
+Once you successfully meet the entrance requirement (through Accuplacer testing or other) you are eligible to register and pay for the CNA class.
 This registration will secure your seat in the CNA class.
 Seats are available on a limited, first-come, first-serve basis.
 If class seats are full, you will be moved to the next available class.
 Cost for the CNA class is $685.00.
-CNA classes held at the Allegan Tech Center will include an additional $80.00 facility fee.

-Registration forms must be sent to the Health Sciences Office via email to firstname.lastname@example.org.
-Registration is DUE by the posted Registration Deadline in order to secure a seat in the CNA class.
-The following requirements must be completed before the first day of class to be considered in compliance.
+Registration forms must be sent to the Health Sciences Office via email.
+Enrollment is due by the posted Registration Deadline in order to secure a seat in the CNA class.

 Please see the non-credit Health Sciences registration form to register for your CNA class.

-Once you register and pay, you will receive an e-mail from the Health Sciences Office.
-This email will provide directions on how to purchase a background check and drug screen package through Castle Branch, a third party company that is used for all Health Sciences programs.
+Once you register and pay for the class, you will receive an e-mail from the Health Sciences Office.
+This email will provide directions on how to purchase a background check and drug screen package through Complio, a third party company that is used for all Health Sciences programs.
 All CNA students are required to pass a criminal background check and drug screen.
 Failure to pass these tests will forfeit your seat in the CNA class.
-The cost for the background check and drug screen package is $110.00.
+The cost for the background check and drug screen package is $101.00.

 Upon purchasing your package, the background check will run automatically for you.
-You will receive an alert from Castle Branch on the location for your drug test.
-Results will then be sent directly to Castle Branch for processing.
-Results typically take 5-7 days to show on your account.
+You will select a location for your drug screen during checkout.
+Results may take 5-7 days to show on your account.

 BOTH TESTS MUST BE COMPLETED BEFORE THE FIRST DAY OF CLASS.
-Failure to pass these requirements will result in the inability to attend CNA class.
+Failure to complete and pass these requirements will result in the inability to attend the CNA class.

 Students will be required to complete a Code of Conduct, an Information Release, and (if applicable) a waiver form for any illnesses, allergies, or medical conditions students wish to document.
-These must be uploaded to Castle Branch by the first day of class.
+These must be uploaded to Complio.

 Students who have completed the above requirements are ready to start the CNA class.
 On time, daily attendance is required for successful completion of the class.
 Books, scrub top, name badge, supplies, lab time, clinical time, and classroom time are included in the fee for the class.
 Calendars will be distributed on the first day of class.